Bluesky at Home » Holidays » Christmas » DIY Christmas Tree Holiday Vignette on a Tray

 You could also add some faux or fresh greenery.

-As a final cute embellishment, I used two acrylic reindeer which I bought last week during my shopping spree with my older daughter.
+As a final cute embellishment, I used two acrylic reindeer which I bought last week during my shopping spree with my daughter.

-I didn’t realize until I opened the package that it was from Kalio Chic ( not an affiliate link).
+I didn’t realize until I opened the package that it was from Kalio Chic (not an affiliate link).

 I used the pink and aqua reindeer, which picked up the colors of my vignette and adds another festive touch.